katiyarishant/sql-books-sales-analysis/README.md

-# sql-books-sales-analysis
-# 📚 BookWise: SQL Sales Insights
+# 📚 SQL Books Sales Insights

 This project explores advanced SQL queries to analyze a fictional book store's sales database.
 It demonstrates how structured data can be turned into valuable business insights using SQL.